pbuckley/canvas-demo/README.md

 ### automatic service pipeline adding

-why would I manually add a pipeline tagged `deployable-svc`? tf this up
+why would I manually add a pipeline tagged `deployable-svc`? tf this up and/or make this use a template so we enforce our convention of metadata

 ### support windows, linux, mac server targets